gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

   - **Enhanced Security**: Containerization ensures extra layers of security for the Enterprise, Universities and the Military that need it.

-  - **Low Price**: Ability to run multiple computers at potentially half the price of traditional parts.
+  - **Lower Price**: Ability to run multiple computers at potentially half the price of traditional parts.

   - **Multiple Users**: One Computer can be used by multiple simultaneous users.